-A person with dual diagnosis has a mental disorder and a problem with alcohol or drugs.
-About half of people who have a mental disorder will also have substance use disorder at some point in their lives, and vice versa.
+Dual diagnosis, also known as co-occurring disorders, is a term used to describe a person who has both a mental illness and a problem with alcohol or drugs.
+It is estimated that around half of people who have a mental disorder will also have substance use disorder at some point in their lives, and vice versa.
 Interactions of the two conditions can worsen both.
-A person with dual diagnoses, also known as co-occurring disorders, has both mental illness and substance abuse disorder.
+A person with dual diagnosis may have either of these conditions evident first.

 People with mental illness often resort to substances in an effort to self-medicate, while those who experiment with or misuse substances can worsen underlying mental illnesses.
 Substance use can even change the brain in ways that increase the risk of developing mental illness.
 Ashish Bhatt explains the importance of accurately diagnosing and treating patients with dual diagnosis.
 It is essential to address both the addiction and the mental health condition for successful treatment.